 The findings may support another recent study, which uses ancient crystals of the mineral zircon—found in a different part of Western Australia—to suggest that pieces of Earth’s crust may have been melting back into the mantle around 3.35 billion years ago.
 Evidence from zircon crystals is notoriously difficult to interpret, and the cycling of Earth’s crust into the mantle may happen under many different circumstances.
 The process is necessary, however, to any form of plate tectonics.
 In that sense, the two studies reinforce one another.

 Fu’s team also found evidence of the earliest known reversal of Earth’s magnetic poles, around 3.46 billion years ago.
-In concert with the evidence of relative tectonic motion, the study’s results “demonstrate that Earth was behaving very similar to today,” according to Jun Korenaga, a Yale University geologist who was not involved in the study.
+Together, the study’s findings “demonstrate that Earth was behaving very similarly” to what we see today, according to Jun Korenaga, a Yale University geophysicist, who was not involved in the study.